andrisecker/KOKISharpWaves/files/README.md

 * PFstarts.npz *(starting point of random place fields used in spikeTrainsR2)*
 * spikes.npz *(recorded spikes during activity (which is used by [bayesian_decoding.py](https://github.com/andrisecker/KOKISharpWaves/blob/master/scripts/bayesian_decoding.py)))*

-> note: almost every random number generation works with fixed seed, but nor the randomly place field positioning neither the Brian simulator
+> note: almost every random number generation works with fixed seed, but not the random place field positioning